arunav-bhattacharya/learning-kotlin/README.md

 > This document is split into 2 parts -
 >   A. Getting Familiar
 >   B. Some advanced concepts
 >
+> My takeaways from Kotlin till now -
+>   1. null-safe language - usage of nullable type - safe-call & elvis operators
+>   2. No checked exception - Reduces clutter in code
+>   3. Using default & named parameters in functions
+>   4. Using `data` class accompanied by copy() method
+>   5. Smart casting
+>   6. Object destructuring
+>   7. Custom getters & setters
+>

 <br/>

 # **A. Getting Familiar**

-IntelliJ or Eclipse already have the Kotlin compiler so don't need to download it separately if we are using any of these IDEs.
+## IntelliJ or Eclipse already have the Kotlin compiler so don't need to download it separately if we are using any of these IDEs.

 <img src="./images/JVM.png">